 Primary investing involves higher risks than secondary investing, where financial investors buy stakes in projects that have completed their construction phase, are operational and with contractual and financing structures already agreed.
-In return for accepting these risks and providing the necessary resources, investment returns from primary projects are generally higher than secondary returns and can be quantified towards the upper end of the 7%-12% return bracket for social infrastructure shown in the diagram on page 11.
+In return for accepting these risks and providing the necessary resources, investment returns from primary projects are generally higher than secondary returns and can be quantified towards the upper end of the 7%-12% return bracket for social infrastructure.